godotengine/godot-docs/getting_started/step_by_step/scripting.rst

 - Hooking up UI elements via signals.
 - Writing a script that can access other nodes in the scene.

-Before continuing, please make sure to read the :ref:`doc_gdscript` reference.
+Before continuing, please make sure to read the :ref:`GDScript<doc_gdscript>` reference.
 It's a language designed to be simple, and the reference is short, so it will not take more than a few minutes to get an overview of the concepts.